Pratikshinde55/Jenkins-Master-Slave_linux/README.md

-# Jenkins-Master-Slave
+# Jenkins Master Slave Architecture SetUP:
 jenkins Master-Slave cluster for Linux OS

-We use AWS ec2 instances for this architecture :
+I use AWS EC2 instances for this architecture :

   - "The slave type is permanent Slave and Operating System is Linux".
   - Distributed Scheduling cluster